- This event has passed.

 Virtual Retreat: Emancipating Ourselves from Mental Enslavement: A BIPOC Day of Mindfulness

 On Saturday June 19, 2021 join us for this virtual retreat for our Black, Indigenous, people of color (BIPOC) community.
-Facilitators, Marisela and Kaira Jewel, teachers of the weekly Thursday noon BIPOC Garrison Institute Sangha, will lead us through this journey of mindfulness.
+Facilitators, Dr. Marisela Gomez and Kaira Jewel Lingo, teachers of the weekly Thursday noon BIPOC Garrison Institute Sangha, will lead us through this journey of mindfulness.

 These times are challenging for all, especially for our BIPOC community.
 This daylong gathering will help us to pause and take time to remember that our minds and bodies hold these challenges and that they can be released.
 We can emancipate ourselves.